-This session is about developing understanding on how to structure coaching on the move, developing learner decision-making and strategically using coaching behaviours to support this, with the focus being on use of coaching styles (e.g. reciprocal, self-check, guided and convergent discovery) and feedback (e.g. self-gained considering knowledge of process and how this affects results).
+This session is about developing understanding on how to structure coaching on the move, developing learner decision-making and strategically using coaching behaviours to support this, with the focus being on the use of coaching styles (e.g. reciprocal, self-check, guided and convergent discovery) and feedback (e.g. selfgained considering knowledge of process and how this affects results).
+At all times, the safety frameworks in place and the importance of the coach's positioning to support this should be explored.

 Examples:

-1. Tutor delivers a variety of on the move coaching sessions in canoe or kayak to develop students' technical ability and understanding.
-At the end of each

-'mini' session, the tutor facilitates reflective discussion on what happened to enable coaching on the move and how coaching styles and feedback were strategically used to enable it.
+Tutor delivers a variety of 'on the move' coaching sessions to develop students' technical/tactical ability and understanding of skills required for the moderate open water environment.
+At the end of each 'mini' session, the Tutor facilitates reflective discussion on what happened to enable coaching on the move and how coaching styles and feedback were strategically used to enable it.

-2. Tutor delivers a short on the move coaching session in canoe or kayak to develop students' technical ability and understanding.
-At the end of the session, the tutor facilitates reflective discussion on what happened to enable coaching on the move and how coaching styles and feedback were strategically used to enable it.
-Tutor then gets students, in small groups, to plan their own 5-minute on the move coaching session in canoe or kayak; this done, tutor facilitates the students delivering their coaching sessions to each other.
-Tutor facilitates reflective discussion on what happened to enable coaching on the move and how coaching styles and feedback were strategically used to enable it.
+2. Tutor delivers a short 'on the move' coaching session to develop students' technical/tactical ability and understanding of skills required for the moderate open water environment.
+At the end of the session, the Tutor facilitates reflective discussion on what happened to enable coaching on the move and how coaching styles and feedback were strategically used to enable it.
+Tutor then gets students, in small groups, to plan their own 5-minute 'on the move' coaching session; this done, Tutor facilitates the students delivering their coaching sessions to each other.
+Tutor facilitates reflective discussion on what happened to enable coaching on the move and how coaching sessions to each other.